 Point Loma is a beautiful peninsula and a special location, but if your aging parent can no longer remain there as a homeowner, you will have to consider alternative living situations for them.
 While they do have options that may allow them to stay in the vicinity, it will require thoughtful consideration as to which they’d like to choose, as well as a quick home sale to alleviate the stress during an already emotionally draining time.
 While it may seem a treacherous gulf to cross, addressing it in considerate stages can ease the process.

 Compassionately Address Their Circumstances

 Having an open, honest, and inclusive conversation with your parent in the warm and loving context of a family gathering is the first step towards shifting their residence to something more accommodating.
 It’s important to frame the proposition as not only a benefit to their circumstance but also as a solution that they can have a say in.
-For adult children, this can feel like a heavy burden, and it can be easy to forget to empathize with the position their parents face—one of significant life changes.
-It is very important to remember to listen more than suggest, and decide to work together as a team.
+For adult children, this can feel like a heavy burden, and it can be easy to forget to empathize with the position their parents face—one of the significant life changes.
+It is very important to remember to listen more than suggest and decide to work together as a team.
 You won’t feel alone in helping them, and they won’t feel abandoned or helpless.

 Survey the Options

 Once you and your parent have come together on the solution, the work of finding a suitable and fitting new home begins.
 Point Loma is familiar, and familiarity can be very helpful when traversing the murky waters of transitioning to assisted living.
 With a few options to choose from right in the Point Loma peninsula, you don’t necessarily have to look outside the community they call home.

 Touring the grounds of an assisted living facility together will introduce your parent to the new way of life, and give them some agency in choosing what feels most appropriate to their expectations.
 Here are a few things to look for: